-How to Make Vinegar from Squash Peelings
+How to make Vinegar from Squash Peelings

-vinegar-squash Vinegar is a versatile liquid that results from the fermentation of ethanol in an alcohol-containing liquid, such as wine, fermented fruit juice, or beer.
-The key ingredient of vinegar is acetic acid, which gives it an acidic taste.
 There are two processes of fermentation that differ by speed of production.
 While the fast fermentation process takes only hours to days, it requires the use of machinery to promote the oxygenation.
 The slow fermentation process takes weeks to months and occurs naturally.

-Vinegar is commonly used in food preparation, particularly in pickling processes, vinaigrettes, and other salad dressings.
+Vinegar is commonly used in food preparation, particularly in pickling processes, vinaigrette, and other salad dressings.
 It is an ingredient in sauces such as mustard, ketchup, and mayonnaise.
 It is often used as a condiment.
 Marinades often contain vinegar.

 There are many different types of vinegars, depending on what liquid the ethanol has been fermented in.
 In this process, we used Squash peelings to make an inexpensive vinegar.
 Making Vinegar from squash peelings is a good home-business to start with a low capital investment.